Posts

 Road Safety

 When I had a car I preferred to drive 400 or so miles from Islamabad to my village.
 This journey used to take around 10-12 hours.
-We travelled during the day for reasons of safety and better visibility on roads that were not in the best of conditions and had two way traffic.
-Now that I didn't have a car, there were two options: (1) take a bus from Rawalpindi to DG Khan and get a lift to the village which is 10 miles east of the town, (2) take a Daewoo coach from Rawalpindi to Multan, then another bus or a mini to DG Khan (60 miles) and finally a lift from DG Khan to the village.
-Daewoo buses are believed to be better because they have a ‘hostess’ onboard who offers you a drink of coke and snacks, and the driver and the armed guard wear uniforms.
-This service was started by a S. Korean multinational, the same that built Pakistan’s first motorway M2 (Lahore - Islamabad).
-With Daewoo's arrival, local bus companies were forced into competition.
-They improved their service to match
+We traveled during the day for reasons of safety and better visibility on roads, roads that were not in the best of conditions and had two way traffic on them, including carts and bikes.
+Now that I didn't have a car, there were two options: (1) take a bus from Rawalpindi to DG Khan and get a lift to the village, 10 miles towards the Indus, (2) take a Daewoo coach from Rawalpindi to Multan, then another bus or a mini to DG Khan (60 miles) and finally a lift from DG Khan to the village.
+Daewoo buses are believed to be better because they have a ‘hostess’ onboard who offers you a drink and some snacks.
+The driver wears a uniform and a cap like an aeroplane captain and there is an armed security guard onboard.
+This service was started by a South Korean multinational which also built Pakistan’s first motorway M2 (from Lahore to Islamabad).
+With Daewoo's

 Story of life: two young men